ejeschke/ginga/doc/dev_manual/internals.rst

 The `ginga.util.loader` module is used to register file openers.
 An opener is a class that understand how to load data objects from a particular kind of file format.
-You'll want to start by examining this module and especially looking at the examples at the bottom of that file for how openers are registered.

 For implementing your own special opener, take a look at the ``BaseIOHandler`` class in `ginga.util.io.io_base`.
 This is the base